 - Use dead weights to maximise load pressure

 All Bremco crane lifting products are delivered to customers with a Proof Load Certificate of Conformance to Australian Standards, and a compliance tag secured to your product.
+Whether it’s a crane spreader beam, lifting beam or other form of crane lifting attachment, they will always be of the highest quality.

 In Summary

-Contact Bremco Metal Products today for quality, Australian made crane lifting attachments, built to the highest Australian Standard.
+Contact Bremco Metal Products today for quality, Australian made crane attachments, built to the highest Australian Standard.